 Probiotics have been shown to promote the health of your gut flora.
 What’s more, studies have found that probiotic supplementation is a safe and effective way to combat common illnesses like the flu.

-Check out our blog on the 10 best ways to increase your immunity:
+Check out our Wellness Reds + Greens blend to help increase your immunity:

 While the foundation of healthy weight loss should always be a responsible diet and exercise program, probiotics may also be able to help in a few ways.